 The Formal and Informal Curriculum

 We believe that the informal curriculum plays a very important role in supporting our learners’ personal and social development.
 We actively seek opportunities to interact with learners informally, to model expected behaviours and courtesies and to improve motivation.
-Break time, lunch time and tutorials all provide valuable opportunities for informal contact.
+Break time and lunch time all provide valuable opportunities for informal contact.

 In addition we aim to have a range of trips and visits to enrich the formal curriculum.
 In the course of a school year we further enhance the formal curriculum with specialist workshops (eg in music and drama) and other activities (eg social events and charity fundraising).
 We invite appropriate professionals from a range of disciplines to actively work with us to support pupil progress.